 In order to grasp the diverse aspects of both Hinduism and Buddhism in Nepal, it is important to analyze these iconographic forms of the popular Hindu and Buddhist pantheon in its own religious framework

-As Hinduism in Nepal is based on the larger Brahmanical tradition, the major Hindu divinities are found in shrines, temples or in wayside shrines.
+As Hinduism in Nepal is based on the larger Brahmanical tradition, the major Hindu divinities are found in shrines, temples, or wayside shrines.
 Many of the Hindu deities have both angry and benign forms.
-Some of the angry (krodha) forms are influenced by Tantrism, and commonly depict multi-armed and multi-headed deities.
+Some of the angry (Krodha) forms are influenced by Tantrism and commonly depict multi-armed and multi-headed deities.

 All deities hold different attributes in their hand that symbolize their function and power.
-The same attributes may be held by different deities, both Hindu and Buddhist, may
+The same attributes may be held by different deities, both Hindu and Buddhist and many.

 have different meanings in different contexts: The multiple readings of symbols are. key to understanding to complex iconography of both Hinduism and Buddhism.

-Within the Hindu tradition in Nepal, the major Hindu deities are Vishnu, Shiva, Sakti (the Goddesses in her various foms), Ganesha, Surya and Karttikeya.
+Within the Hindu tradition in Nepal, the major Hindu deities are Vishnu, Shiva, Sakti (the Goddesses in their various forms), Ganesha, Surya, and Karttikeya.
 The two principal religious systems revolve around Vishnu and Shiva.
-Both Ganesha and Kartikeya belong to the family of Shiva Known in Nepal as Sakti, Bhavani or Bhagavati, the Great Goddess is also the focus of an important Shakta cult.
+Both Ganesha and Kartikeya belong to the family of Shiva Known in Nepal as Sakti, Bhavani, or Bhagavati, the Great Goddess is also the focus of an important Shakta cult.

 Vishnu is one of the most popular deities of the Hindu pantheon, and in Nepal, major temples and pilgrimage sites are dedicated with the four important Vishnu temples being the temples at Changu Narayana.
 Sesha Narayana.
 Ichangu Narayana and the Jalasayana Narayana at Budhanilakantha.

-In an, Vishnu is represented in his many manifestations, and in Nepal is often identified with Surya in the form of Surya Narayana.
-In his role as preserver of the Universe, Vishnu's cosmic manifestation such as the Visvarupa Vishnu and Sesasayi have become popular in Vaishnava imagery.
+Vishnu is represented in his many manifestations, and in Nepal is often identified with Surya in the form of Surya Narayana.
+In his role as preserver of the Universe, Vishnu’s cosmic manifestations such as the Visvarupa Vishnu and Sesasayi have become popular in Vaishnava imagery.

-Furthermore, the ten incamations of Vishnu are also of importance, among which Trivikrama (the Dwarf), Narasimha (half-man, half-lion), and Varaha (the Boar) are most often found in Nepalese art.
-His other iconographic forms include Vasudeva-Kamalaja, Garudasana Vishnu and Jalasayana Vishnu.
+Furthermore, the ten incarnations of Vishnu are also of importance, among which Trivikrama (the Dwarf), Narasimha (half-man, half-lion), and Varaha (the Boar) are most often found in Nepalese art.
+His other iconographic forms include Vasudeva-Kamalaja, Garudasana Vishnu, and Jalasayana Vishnu.